honeinc/woden/README.md

 ![Woden](https://cloud.githubusercontent.com/assets/273857/5469053/e6c140a2-858b-11e4-97b1-ee4c1a39d352.png)

-proxy cache is a module that allows you to run a proxy server that will cache request.
+Woden is a module that allows you to run a proxy server that will cache request.

 ## Install